 About the conference

 IEA AIE 2016 (29th International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems) is an artificial intelligence conference with a focus on applications of artificial intelligence.
 But this conference also accepts theoretical papers, as well as data science papers.
-This year, 85 papers have been accepted.
-The proceedings has been given on a USB drive:

 First day of the conference